-Objectives and Expected Results; Experimental Methods, New Approach in this proposal; Set-up, Technical Requirements, Justification of beamtime request; For a continuation request, a brief status report of the previous as well as an outline of the future experiment should be given.
+Objectives and Expected Results; Experimental Methods, New Approach in this proposal; Set-up (incl. a technical drawing or sketch), Technical Requirements, Justification of beamtime request; For a continuation request, a brief status report of the previous as well as an outline of the future experiment should be given.

 3 major publications of the spokesperson, References;